danchris1029/CodingPractice/README.md

 # CodingPractice
-Online programming problems that I solved
+Online programming problems that I have solved

 Most problems solved will likely be in c++.
 I might jump to java for a few problems, but to practice memory management I find it best if c++ is used.